SquareBracketAssociates/Booklet-ManagingCode/Chapters/Started/extensions.md

 As `git` is a distributed versioning system, you need a local clone of your repository.
-In general, you edit your working copy located on your hard drive and you commit to your local clone, and from there you push to remote repositories like Github.
+In general, you edit your working copy located on your hard drive and you commit to your local clone, and from there you push to remote repositories like GitHub.
 We explain here the specificity of managing Pharo with git.

 When coding in Pharo, you should understand that you are not directly editing your local working copy, you are modifying objects that represent classes and methods that are living in the Pharo environment.
 Therefore it is like you have a double working copy: Pharo itself and the `git` working copy.